mobilecoinofficial/developer-portal/Content/Overview/0001_How to Buy MobileCoin/0001_Mixin.md

 ---
-title: "Buy MOB with Mixin App"
+title: "Buy MOB with Mixin Wallet"
 ---
 Buying MobileCoin is as easy as following this guide on how to use MixSwap and the Mixin mobile app.
 MixSwap is an aggregator for 3 decentralized exchanges that allow you to buy MobileCoin by "swapping" Bitcoin, USDT, and other currencies for MobileCoin.
 To swap with MixSwap, you need to use Mixin.
 Mixin is a mobile app with a built-in crypto wallet.
 Like Signal, Mixin supports messaging your contacts with end-to-end encryption and is built on the Signal protocol.